liveart/lajs-docker-compose/README.md

     ```shell
     docker-compose -f liveartjs-lacp.d-compose.yml up
     ```
-    _Note: The command might require running with sudo depending on the running system and user._
+    _Note 1: The command might require running with sudo depending on the running system and user._

+    _Note 2: The command might require to clean-up current containers and pull last changes - see [Troubleshooting](#Troubleshooting) > "Get the latest images"._
 3. The services will be available at the following default URL's:
    * LiveArt Designer: [http://localhost:9000](http://localhost:9000)
    * Admin area: [http://localhost:3000](http://localhost:3000)